 Sembene is an African man with ritual face scarring who serves as Sir Malcolm's sentry and confidant.
-He has an air of mystery about him and his heroic efforts will prove invaluable to Sir Malcolm in his personal quest.
+He has an air of mystery about him and his heroic efforts prove invaluable to Sir Malcolm and his friends many times over.

 From MACBETH to MISFITS, and DOCTOR WHO to LITTLE BRITAIN, Danny Sapani is an accomplished and versatile actor whose work spans film, television, and theatre.